 The Cognitive Biases at Play

 Hiring managers are human.
 And humans are subject to cognitive biases that influence their decisions, often unconsciously.
+A study published in the *Journal of Applied Psychology* found that interviewers make their hiring decision within the first 4 minutes of an interview—and spend the remaining time looking for confirmation.

 1. Confirmation Bias

 Once a hiring manager forms an initial impression (usually in the first 30 seconds), they spend the rest of the interview looking for evidence that confirms that impression.
+Research shows that 80% of the hiring decision is formed in that first half-minute.

 The takeaway: First impressions are everything.
 Nail your entrance, your handshake (or virtual greeting), and your opening statement.